Patton Oswalt: Tragedy Plus Comedy Equals Time

 Patton Oswalt: Tragedy Plus Comedy Equals Time is a 2014 stand-up comedy special written and performed by Patton Oswalt, and directed by Bobcat Goldthwait.
 The performance was recorded at Spreckels Theater in San Diego, California.

-It was to be released on January 16, 2014 via the online movie streaming website Epix HD but was pushed back by the company for unknown reasons.
+It was to be released on January 16, 2014, via Epix but was pushed back by the network for unknown reasons.
 However, it did premiere on Comedy Central on April 6 and became available for purchase on April 8 in both DVD and CD format.